fwiptables/fwiptables/README.txt

 #####         [Modify config]

           reconfig: Rewrite default files in /etc/fwiptables/*example1.cfg
-        new-config: Create a new configfile.cfg in english
+        new-full-config: Create a new configfile.cfg in english
-      nueva-config: Create a new configfile.cfg in spanish
+      nueva-completa-config: Create a new configfile.cfg in spanish
    new-mini-config: Create a new basic configfile.cfg in english
  nueva-mini-config: Create a new basic configfile.cfg in spanish
      modify-config: Edit one config.cfg